Table of content

 3. News: Manage and display news articles on your website, ideal for organizing and categorizing content.

-5. Form Framework: Create contact forms, surveys and other user input forms easily and without coding knowledge.
+5. Form framework: Create contact forms, surveys and other user input forms easily and without coding knowledge.

 If you are working with a team on a TYPO3 website, it is important that everyone knows their role.
 This is where user roles come into play.

-User Roles: Who does what?
+User roles: Who does what?

 - Administrators: you have full control over the website and can change anything and everything.